 Studying a foreign language opens doors to the understanding of other cultures and the world around us.
 The faculty believes that students should cultivate knowledge of at least one foreign culture through its language as an essential part of a liberal arts education.
 The Department of Foreign Languages and Literature offers three distinct programs in French Studies, German Studies, and Hispanic Studies.
 [For majors in Chinese, Japanese or East Asian Languages please see the Asian Languages and Cultures Program.]
 Faculty members are specialists in the literature and culture of their target language and are either native to or have spent considerable time in the foreign countries of their teaching.

-The department faculty supports the learning concept of a residential atmosphere and encourages students to participate in the special living-language program.
+The department faculty supports the learning concept of a residential atmosphere and encourages students to participate in a living-language program.
 Students have the opportunity to live in university-owned houses on campus and communicate in the target language within a small group environment.
-Films, records, opera, plays, multilingual conversations, ethnic cooking, and excursions are inherent parts of the program.
-For information and application deadlines contact Michel Rocchi, Director of the Language House Program.
+Applications for language-based theme houses are available through the Office of Residence Life.

 Students may select from six major areas of study: